Extra Virgin Olive Oil: A Long And Noble History

 We trace the history of extra virgin olive oil and the historic benefits of olive oil from earliest known to today.
 We also examine what makes for best olive oil and the key role of polyphenols in olive oil benefits.

-Olive Oil History
+5. Olive Oil & Islam

-Olive Oil History
+9. Olive Oil For Cooking Through History

 Extra Virgin Olive Oil: Where did it all begin?

 There can’t be many foods that have endured such world-wide constant popularity as Extra Virgin Olive Oil.
 Indeed, for many of us, it is hard to imagine a time when a bottle of the best olive oil you can afford was not a permanent feature in our kitchen stores.
 The oil derived from the humble olive tree has been a vital source of nutrition and flavour in our diets for centuries.
 Our love affair with extra virgin olive oil and the cultivation of olive trees dates back around 6000 years, with debate still raging whether its origins were in ancient Persia, Mesopotamia, or Egypt.
-Despite such extensive history, however, the most common use of extra virgin olive oil has not significantly changed since then, with cooking, beauty and health being the most enduring motivators behind our ongoing devotion to ‘liquid gold’.
+Despite such extensive history, however, the most common use of extra virgin olive oil has not significantly changed since then, with cookingbeauty and health being the most enduring motivators behind our ongoing devotion to ‘liquid gold’.

 Over many thousands of years, man has manipulated the olive tree into the countless varieties that we see and consume today.
 According to Greek mythology, however, the original olive tree was planted as a gift by Goddess Athena on a rock hill we now know as the Acropolis.